 Making healthcare decisions for someone else

-If you are appointed to make health decisions for someone else, an advance care plan created by the person you are caring for can give guidance on how to make a decision on their behalf.
-If one is not available, you still have rights to make decisions on non-urgent medical issues.
-In these cases, you have the authority to make decisions on surgery and medical treatment, and can also seek a second opinion.
+If you are appointed to make medical treatment decisions for someone else, an advance care directive created by the person you are caring for can give guidance on how to make a decision on their behalf.
+If one is not available, any decision you make for another should be one the person would make for themselves.
+As far as possible, make a decision about what they would want based on previous conversations you have shared.
+This is why it is important to discuss a person’s medical wishes with them, so you can understand their views.

 Where to get help